mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/global-cluster/README.md

 **3\.
 Execute the Terraform apply.**

-Now execute the plan to provision the Federated settings resources.
+Now execute the plan to provision the Atlas Project and Cluster resources.

 ``` bash
 $ terraform apply